 We stay at Jamahome, a villa at Silver Sands, near Duncans in Trelawny Parish on Jamaica’s north shore, about halfway between Montego Bay, where the airport is, and Ocho Rios, where most of the cruise ships dock.
 I guess you could say Silver Sands is a “gated community,” but it’s a one-plank railroad-style gate that the guard raises by hand as s/he waves you through.
 We come just before the high season starts, so it’s nice and thinly populated, just the way we like it.

 We have the house to ourselves.
 Claudette Graham, our hostess, housekeeper and chef (and, by now, close personal friend) comes in at 8:30 or so, makes us a hearty breakfast, and scoots us off to the white-sand beach (thus the name of the community), a five-minute walk.
 About one or two, we repair back home for “tea” (for me, it’s always a Red Stripe, the sweet, delicious Jamaican lager) and crustless sandwich quarters.
 After we’ve showered away most of the day’s sand granules, our hostess leaves us long before dark, with dinner warming in the oven.
-It’s family-style fare, but with island style: spicy jerk chicken or snapper, lobster caught that very morning, sometimes meat in the form of balls, loaf or steaks.
+It’s prepared for us to serve family-style, by an off-the-scale island cook: spicy jerk chicken or snapper, lobster caught that very morning, sometimes meat in the form of balls, loaf or steaks.
 If we’re lucky, for breakfast we have ackee (a tree-borne fruit which looks and chews more like hard-scrambled eggs) with bacon, onions and peppers, but we also might have unbelievably good banana pancakes, or French toast, cheese omelets, etc. There are always veggies and fruit for dietetic balance.
-(Back home, we’ve tried to replicate “jerk” sauce and the ping-pong-ball-sized rolls of “johnnycake” that go along with ackee.
+Back home, we’ve tried to replicate “jerk” sauce and the ping-pong-ball-sized rolls of “johnnycake” that go along with ackee.
 We each congratulated the other for trying – me with the rolls, Linda with the jerk chicken – and never, never attempted it again.
 The precise mix of spices, the exact way you prepare the johnnycake, is something you pass down from generation to generation.
-We can only consume and applaud.)
+We can only consume and applaud.
 We’ve turned up our noses only once, at a coveted island delicacy: curried goat.
 We asked Erron, Claudette’s husband, what her very best dish was, and he answered without hesitation, but that night we decided you have to be Jamaican to love curried goat.

 At the house, we sit in a screened-in sunroom that looks out upon the ocean, just past a glorious tree which our hostess calls “sea cotton.”
 In the morning (I’m usually the earlier riser), I can usually see a cruise ship in the distance heading east to dock at Ocho, and, when day is done, a well-lit one (in all senses of the word) sailing back west.
 These toy ships — from experience, I know how immense they really are — seem to take forever to cross the perimeter.
 Watching one at night, usually nursing a cigar outside on the patio, I remind myself that two types of vision casually illustrate how insignificant we self-absorbed humans really are: some eyes are trained on the ocean, others study the stars.
 From my position, I can see them both.
 Oceanographers and astronomers must share an occasional feeling of tininess.